Cao Bao: In historical records

 The only known information about Cao Bao in history comes from Pei Songzhi's annotations to Chen Shou's Records of the Three Kingdoms (Sanguozhi), which recorded the history of the late Eastern Han dynasty and the Three Kingdoms period.

 An annotation from the Yingxiong Ji (英雄記; "Records of Heroes", authored by Wang Can) in the Sanguozhi recorded:

 "Liu Bei left Zhang Fei behind to defend Xiapi (下邳; Xu Province's capital) and led his troops to battle Yuan Shu at Shiting (石亭) and Huaiyin (淮陰).
 Cao Bao, a former officer under Tao Qian, remained in Xiapi.
 Zhang Fei wanted to kill Cao Bao (for reasons unknown).
 Cao Bao fled back to his own camp and strengthened his defences while sending a messenger to request aid from Lü Bu (who was taking shelter under Liu Bei then).
 Lü Bu attacked Xiapi and defeated Zhang Fei and drove him away."

 Another annotation, also from the Yingxiong Ji, in the Sanguozhi, recorded a different account:

 "[...]
-Xu Dan (許耽), who was from Danyang (丹楊) and was serving as a General of the Household (中郎將) under Liu Bei, sent a Major (司馬) Zhang Kuang (章誑) to meet Lü Bu at night.
-Zhang Kuang told Lü Bu, "Zhang Yide (Zhang Fei) quarrelled with Cao Bao, the Chancellor (相) of Xiapi, and then killed him.
+Xu Dan (許耽), who was from Danyang (丹楊) and was serving as a General of the Household (中郎將) under Liu Bei, sent a Major (司馬) to meet Lü Bu at night urgently, and said, "Zhang Yide (Zhang Fei) quarrelled with Cao Bao, the Chancellor (相) of Xiapi, and then killed him.
 The city is now in a state of chaos. [...]"

 Sima Guang used the second account when he compiled the Zizhi Tongjian.